Tokyo Late Night Ramen: A Guide to the Secret Shops After Dark

 Whether you crave tsukemen with cold noodles or a warm tori paitan soup, these late night ramen shops offer a comforting meal that’s worth the wait.
 For first timers, grab a ticket from the machine, find a seat, and prepare to slurp your way through some of Tokyo’s finest bowls.
 Here are a few of my go-to spots for the best ramen shops after midnight in Tokyo.

 A bowl of thick noodles sits next to a bowl of rich, brown dipping sauce topped with green onions.
 In the background, there is a dish with sliced pork, boiled egg, and vegetables.
-A water glass is placed nearby on the dark wooden table, creating a warm, inviting dining scene.
+A water glass is placed nearby on the black wooden table, creating a warm, inviting dining scene.

 Signature Dish: Sweet and Sour Tsukemen (¥1,100)